-The Council has undertaken cashflow forecasting up to the end of April 2024.
-Our projections for the revenue budget show that the Council has sufficient liquidity over this period.
+The Council has undertaken cashflow forecasting up to the end of May 2025.
+The projections for the revenue budget show that the Council has sufficient liquidity over this period.
 There is no identified need for borrowing to manage the working capital for revenue balances, other than possible temporary borrowing to manage fluctuations in cash flow.
-The Council does have a significant capital programme for the same period and there was always an intent to borrow, from the PWLB, as one of a source of funds for this programme.
-When taken into the cashflow forecast this situation does not change and PWLB borrowing will be required.
-The timing and extent of the capital programme is being reviewed as part of an in-year budget review, however we are of the view that PWLB loans will be available if required.
+The Council does have a significant capital programme for the same period and there was always an intent to borrow, either from the Public Works Loans Board (PWLB) or other sources, to fund this programme.
+The timing and extent of the capital programme is under regular review.
+The Council is of the view that appropriate loan arrangements will be available if required.
+The Council is forecast to be within its authorised limit and operational boundary for external debt and has significant headroom between its forecast gross debt and its capital financing requirement.